Yossi (film)

-Yossi, Fox's fifth feature film, is a sequel to the director's breakthrough work Yossi & Jagger (2002).
+Yossi, Fox's fifth feature film, is a sequel to the director's work Yossi & Jagger (2002).
 The plot takes place a decade after the events in that previous film.
 It follows the title character, a closeted gay cardiologist who struggles to find meaning in his life while overcoming the loss of his lover and reconciling his past with his future.
-Eytan Fox had previously directed Knoller in The Bubble; Ashkenazi in Walk on Water and Orly Silbersatz in Shirat Ha'Sirena.